 History of Blackburn Meadows wastewater facility

 Construction of the Blackburn Meadows wastewater treatment plant began in 1884 and was completed in 1886.
 The plant comprised 30 precipitating tanks and 60 aerating tanks.

-The wastewater was treated using lime.
-The sludge from the plant was used as manure in the neighbouring farms.
-The sewage from Sheffield to the treatment plant was conveyed initially through trains and later on included trunk sewers.
+The wastewater was treated using lime, and sludge from the plant was used as manure in neighbouring farms.
+Sewage from Sheffield was conveyed initially through trains and later through trunk sewers.

-The effluents from the treatment plant were discharged into the River Don, which polluted the river.
-The plant underwent a series of upgrades in later years to improve the treatment system and effluent quality.
+Initially, effluent from the treatment plant was discharged into the River Don, causing pollution.
+The plant has since had a series of upgrades to improve the treatment system and effluent quality.

 Past improvements to Sheffield's water treatment plant

-The plant has witnessed several upgradation works carried out over the years.
-A biological treatment system was introduced between 1905 and 1909 to improve the treatment of effluents.
-It also replaced the lime-based treatment system.
+The plant has witnessed several upgradation works over the years.
+A biological treatment system was introduced between 1905 and 1909 to improve the treatment of effluents, which replaced the lime-based treatment system.

-A bio-aeration system was later introduced in 1914, which reduced the biochemical oxygen demand of the discharged effluents.
+A bio-aeration system was also introduced in 1914, which reduced the biochemical oxygen demand of the discharged effluents.
 The plant was yet unable to restrict the large content of ammonia, which had a large impact on the local aquatic life.

-Major upgradation work was carried out in five phases from 1956 to 1969.
-It added a filter pressing plant, a preliminary treatment plant, a storm sewage treatment plant, new sedimentation tanks to replace the old ones and also a sludge incinerator.
+Major upgradation work was carried out in five phases from 1956 to 1969 to add a filter pressing plant, a preliminary treatment plant, a storm sewage treatment plant, new sedimentation tanks to replace the old ones, and a sludge incinerator.